kubernetes/website/docs/user-guide/logging/overview.md

 Logging agent is a tool to expose or push logs to a backend.
 From high level perspective it's a container, which has access to a directory with log files from all containers.
 This container should be on every node, therefore it should be either manifest pod, shipped with a node, or a daemon set replica.

-This is the most common and encouraged approach, because only one logging agent per node is created and it doens't require any changes in the target application. __Note!
+This is the most common and encouraged approach, because only one logging agent per node is created and it doesn't require any changes in the target application. __Note!
 Currently, it only works for application's standard output and standard error!__

 #### Default solutions